RareSkills/blog/uups-proxy/uups-proxy.md

 The Transparent Upgradeable Proxy used an AdminProxy to keep the address of the Admin constant.
 Since a Transparent Upgradeable Proxy has to compare `msg.sender` to the admin on every transaction, it is desirable to compare `msg.sender` to an immutable variable.
 However, a UUPS proxy only needs to check if `msg.sender` is the admin if they are explicitly calling `_upgradeLogic()` _on the proxy (which delegatecalls_ `_upgradeLogic()` in the implementation).

-One of the advantages of this pattern is that the implementation logic itself can be upgraded, that is, the the upgradability mechanism can be modified from implementation to implementation.
+One of the advantages of this pattern is that the implementation logic itself can be upgraded, that is, the upgradability mechanism can be modified from implementation to implementation.
 For example, it becomes possible to transition from a simple upgrade logic to a more complex one with voting or timelock mechanisms.

 An important tradeoff of this standard is that if an upgrade is made to a new implementation contract that lacks a valid upgrade mechanism, the upgrade chain ends, as it is not possible to move to the next implementation.
 In other words, since the upgrade mechanism itself may be upgradeable, **there is a risk of breaking the upgrade mechanism.**